-Kate Carpenter, London, asks: Do you have any tips on how to tell Sancerre and Pouilly-Fumé apart in a blind tasting?
+Kate Carpenter, London, asks: Do you have any tips on how to tell Sancerre wine and Pouilly-Fumé apart in a blind tasting?

 Jim Budd, DWWA Regional Chair for the Loire, replies: The differences between these Sauvignon Blancs are nuanced and subtle.